denten-books/plain-text/40-screen.md

 to make drastic changes in the way they live to accord with technological innovation" where they would, at the same time, "resist similar kinds of changes justified on political grounds" [@winner_artifacts_1980, 135].
-The insight is yet to filter into the life of literature.
-Readers, writers, and critics who would be pained to support legislation in favor of literary censorship and surveillance effectively promote such systems in daily use.
-The mismatch between political belief in practice comes from the lack of critical engagement with technology, which as Winner writes, requires "both the study of specific technical systems and their history as well as a thorough grasp of the concepts and controversies of political theory" [@winner_artifacts_1980, 135].
-Winner elucidates this dynamic through the case study of Robert Moses and his twentieth century highway building projects in New York city.
+The insight is yet to filter into literary studies.
+Readers, writers, and critics who would be pained to support legislation in favor of literary censorship or surveillance, effectively promote such systems in daily use.
+The mismatch between political belief and practice comes from the lack of critical engagement with technology, which as Winner writes, requires "both the study of specific technical systems and their history as well as a thorough grasp of the concepts and controversies of political theory" [@winner_artifacts_1980, 135].
+Winner elucidates this dynamic through the case study of Robert Moses and his twentieth century highway building projects in New York.
 Moses built low overpasses with an eye towards discouraging bus travel, which reflected his social and racial biases.
 These in effect carried the force of legislation, Moses argued, denying people of color and the poor access to public spaces [@winner_artifacts_1980].